 Falls cause injuries for countless people each year.
 According to the CDC, every year 2.8 million older people must be treated in emergency departments because of fall injuries, and over 800,000 people are hospitalized.
 These injuries result in medical costs of $31 billion each year.

 For the thousands of people impacted by these accidents, it is important to understand how liability and fault are determined.
 Contrary to popular belief, becoming injured on another person’s residential or professional property does not automatically make the property owner legally liable.
 Many factors must be taken into account, and Chris Roy and his team are here to help.

-What is Premises Liability Law?
+What is Premises Liability?

 Third generation attorney serving Central Louisiana for 30 years.
 Let our experience help you.